jolincheng/CZHChooseCoverController/README.md

     AVURLAsset *urlAsset = [AVURLAsset URLAssetWithURL:self.videoPath options:opts];
     AVAssetImageGenerator *generator = [AVAssetImageGenerator assetImageGeneratorWithAsset:urlAsset];
     generator.appliesPreferredTrackTransform = YES;
+    /**The actual time of the generated images will be within the range [requestedTime-toleranceBefore, requestedTime+toleranceAfter] and may differ from the requested time for efficiency.
+    Pass kCMTimeZero for both toleranceBefore and toleranceAfter to request frame-accurate image generation; this may incur additional decoding delay.
+    Default is kCMTimePositiveInfinity.*/

+    generator.requestedTimeToleranceAfter = kCMTimeZero;
+    generator.requestedTimeToleranceBefore = kCMTimeZero;
     //总帧数/展示的总数量
     long long baseCount = time.value / PHOTP_COUNT;
     //取出PHOTP_COUNT张图片,存放到数组，用于collectionview